sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 *   lists (of all of the above, including lists)
 *   maps (of all of the above, including lists and maps)

 ToastStunt supports 64 bit integers, but it can also be configured to support 32 bit.
 In MOO programs, integers are written just as you see them here, an optional minus sign followed by a non-empty sequence of decimal digits.
-In particular, you may not put commas, periods, or spaces in the middle of large integers, as we sometimes do in English and other natural languages (e.g., \`2,147,483,647').
+In particular, you may not put commas, periods, or spaces in the middle of large integers, as we sometimes do in English and other natural languages (e.g. 2,147,483,647).

 Real numbers in MOO are represented as they are in almost all other programming languages, using so-called _floating-point_ numbers.
 These have certain (large) limits on size and precision that make them useful for a wide range of applications.
-Floating-point numbers are written with an optional minus sign followed by a non-empty sequence of digits punctuated at some point with a decimal point (\`.') and/or followed by a scientific-notation marker (the letter \`E' or \`e' followed by an optional sign and one or more digits).
+Floating-point numbers are written with an optional minus sign followed by a non-empty sequence of digits punctuated at some point with a decimal point '.' and/or followed by a scientific-notation marker (the letter 'E' or 'e' followed by an optional sign and one or more digits).
 Here are some examples of floating-point numbers:

 325.0   325.
 3.25e2   0.325E3   325.E1   .0325e+4   32500e-2